MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/layouts-with-xaml.md

 keywords: windows 10, uwp
 ms.localizationpriority: medium
 ---
-# Define page layouts with XAML
+# Responsive layouts with XAML

-XAML gives you a flexible layout system that lets you use automatic sizing, layout panels, visual states, and even separate UI definitions to create a responsive UI.
-With a flexible design, you can make your app look great on screens with different app window sizes, resolutions, pixel densities, and orientations.
+The XAML layout system provides automatic sizing, layout panels, visual states, and even separate UI definitions to create a responsive UI.
+With a responsive layout, you can make your app look great on screens with different app window sizes, resolutions, pixel densities, and orientations.
+You can also use XAML to reposition, resize, reflow, show/hide, replace, or re-architect your app's UI, as discussed in [Responsive design techniques](responsive-design.md).
+Here, we discuss how to implement responsive layouts with XAML.

-Here, we discuss how to use XAML properties and layout panels to make your app responsive and adaptive.
-We build on important info about responsive UI design and techniques found in [Introduction to UWP app design](../basics/design-and-ui-intro.md).
-You should understand what effective pixels are and understand each of the responsive design techniques: Reposition, Resize, Reflow, Reveal, Replace, and Re-architect.

-> [!NOTE]
-> Your app layout begins with the navigation model you choose, like whether to use a [**Pivot**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.controls.pivot.aspx) with the [‘tabs and pivot’](../controls-and-patterns/tabs-pivot.md) model or [**SplitView**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.controls.splitview.aspx) with the [‘nav pane’](../controls-and-patterns/navigationview.md) model.
-For more info about that, see [Navigation design basics for UWP apps](../basics/navigation-basics.md).
-Here, we talk about techniques to make the layout of a single page or group of elements responsive.
-This info is applicable regardless of which navigation model you choose for your app.

-The XAML framework provides several levels of optimization you can use to create a responsive UI.
-- **Fluid layout**
-    Use layout properties and panels to make your default UI fluid.
+## Fluid layouts with properties and panels

-    The foundation of a responsive layout is the appropriate use of layout properties and panels to reposition, resize, and reflow content.
-You can set a fixed size on an element, or use automatic sizing to let the parent layout panel size it.
-The various [**Panel**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.controls.panel.aspx) classes, such as [**Canvas**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.controls.canvas.aspx), [**Grid**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.controls.grid.aspx), [**RelativePanel**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.controls.relativepanel.aspx) and [**StackPanel**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.controls.stackpanel.aspx), provide different ways to size and position their children.
+The foundation of a responsive layout is the appropriate use of XAML layout properties and panels to reposition, resize, and reflow content in a fluid manner.

-- **Adaptive layout**
-    Use visual states to make significant alterations to your UI based on window size or other changes.

-    When your app window grows or shrinks beyond a certain amount, you might want to alter layout properties to reposition, resize, reflow, reveal, or replace sections of your UI.
-You can define different visual states for your UI, and apply them when the window width or window height crosses a specified threshold.
-An [**AdaptiveTrigger**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.adaptivetrigger.aspx) provides an easy way to set the threshold (also called 'breakpoint') where a state is applied.

-- **Tailored layout**
-    A tailored layout is optimized for a specific device family or range of screen sizes.
-Within the device family, the layout should still respond and adapt to changes within the range of supported window sizes.
-    > **Note**&nbsp;&nbsp; With [Continuum for Phones](http://go.microsoft.com/fwlink/p/?LinkID=699431), users can connect their phones to a monitor, mouse, and keyboard.
-This capability blurs the lines between phone and desktop device families.

-    Approaches to tailoring include
-    - Create custom trigger

-    You can create a device family trigger and modify its setters, as for adaptive triggers.

-    - Use separate XAML files to define distinct views for each device family.

-    You can use separate XAML files with the same code file to define per-device family views of the UI.

-    - Use separate XAML and code to provide different implementations for each device family.

-    You can provide different implementations of a page (XAML and code), then navigate to a particular implementation based on the device family, screen size, or other factors.

-## Layout properties and panels

-Layout is the process of sizing and positioning objects in your UI.
-To position visual objects, you must put them in a panel or other container object.
-The XAML framework provides various panel classes, such as [**Canvas**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.controls.canvas.aspx), [**Grid**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.controls.grid.aspx), [**RelativePanel**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.controls.relativepanel.aspx) and [**StackPanel**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.controls.stackpanel.aspx), which serve as containers and enable you to position and arrange the UI elements within them.

 The XAML layout system supports both static and fluid layouts.
 In a static layout, you give controls explicit pixel sizes and positions.
 When the user changes the resolution or orientation of their device, the UI doesn't change.
 Static layouts can become clipped across different form factors and display sizes.

-Fluid layouts shrink, grow, and reflow to respond to the visual space available on a device.
-To create a fluid layout, use automatic or proportional sizing for elements, alignment, margins, and padding, and let layout panels position their children as needed.
-You arrange child elements by specifying how they should be arranged in relationship to each other, and how they should be sized relative to their content and/or their parent.
+On the other hand, fluid layouts shrink, grow, and reflow to respond to the visual space available on a device.

 In practice, you use a combination of static and fluid elements to create your UI.
-You still use static elements and values in some places, but make sure that the overall UI is responsive and adapts to different resolutions, layouts, and views.
+You still use static elements and values in some places, but make sure that the overall UI is responds to different resolutions, screen sizes, and views.

+Here, we discuss how to use XAML properties and layout panels to create a fluid layout.

 ### Layout properties

-To control the size and position of an element, you set its layout properties.
-Here are some common layout properties and their effect.
+Layout properties control the size and position of an element.
+To create a fluid layout, use automatic or proportional sizing for elements, and allow layout panels position their children as needed.

+Here are some common layout properties and how to use them to create fluid layouts.

 **Height and Width**

-Set the [**Height**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.frameworkelement.height.aspx) and [**Width**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.frameworkelement.width.aspx) properties to specify the size of an element.
+The [**Height**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.frameworkelement.height.aspx) and [**Width**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.frameworkelement.width.aspx) properties specify the size of an element.
 You can use fixed values measured in effective pixels, or you can use auto or proportional sizing.
-To get the size of an element at runtime, use the [**ActualHeight**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.frameworkelement.actualheight.aspx) and [**ActualWidth**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.frameworkelement.actualwidth.aspx) properties instead of Height and Width.

-You use auto sizing to let UI elements resize to fit their content or parent container.
+Auto sizing resizes UI elements to fit their content or parent container.
 You can also use auto sizing with the rows and columns of a grid.
 To use auto sizing, set the Height and/or Width of UI elements to **Auto**.

 > [!NOTE]
-> Whether an element resizes to its content or its container depends on the value of its [**HorizontalAlignment**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.frameworkelement.horizontalalignment.aspx) and [**VerticalAlignment**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.frameworkelement.verticalalignment.aspx) properties, and how the parent container handles sizing of its children.
-For more info, see [Alignment]() and [Layout panels]() later in this article.
+> Whether an element resizes to its content or its container depends on how the parent container handles sizing of its children.
+For more info, see [Layout panels](#layout-panels) later in this article.

-You use proportional sizing, also called *star sizing*, to distribute available space among the rows and columns of a grid by weighted proportions.
+Proportional sizing, also called *star sizing*, distributes available space among the rows and columns of a grid by weighted proportions.
 In XAML, star values are expressed as \* (or *n*\* for weighted star sizing).
 For example, to specify that one column is 5 times wider than the second column in a 2-column layout, use "5\*" and "\*" for the [**Width**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.controls.columndefinition.width.aspx) properties in the [**ColumnDefinition**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.controls.columndefinition.aspx) elements.

 This example combines fixed, auto, and proportional sizing in a [**Grid**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.controls.grid.aspx) with 4 columns.